aws-amplify/docs/android/how-to-transfer-files-with-transfer-utility.md

 );
 ```

 To download the meta, use the S3 `getObjectMetadata` method.
-For more information, see the [API Reference] (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#getObjectMetadata%28com.amazonaws.services.s3.model.GetObjectMetadataRequest%29).
+For more information, see the [API Reference](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#getObjectMetadata%28com.amazonaws.services.s3.model.GetObjectMetadataRequest%29).

 Android - Kotlin